 Is Dual Agency Legal?

 Dual agency is legal in some states and illegal in others.
 Each state has its own separate real estate laws and therefore is allowed to outlaw certain practices.
 Dual agency is a risky agreement and will only work if the broker is a professional, and both parties trust him or her to look out for their best interest, despite the conflict.
-In most cases, a dual agency relationship is not advised.
+In most cases, a dual-agency relationship is not advised.
 But in certain select circumstances, it does make sense.

 In the states where dual agency is legal, both the buyer and seller are required to give their consent to the arrangement in writing for it to be allowed.
-Oral agreements are not permitted because it can cause problems later on if one party claims they were taken advantage of, and there is nothing in writing to prove that they consented to the arrangement.
-Agreeing to a dual agency relationship means that both parties are in agreement that using one agent makes sense, and they trust the broker will adequately represent their interests.
+Oral agreements are not permitted because they can cause problems later on if one party claims they were taken advantage of, and there is nothing in writing to prove that they consented to the arrangement.
+Agreeing to a dual-agency relationship means that both parties are in agreement that using one agent makes sense, and they trust the broker will adequately represent their interests.
 Unless it is later discovered that the broker acted unlawfully or blatantly violated fiduciary responsibilities, it can be tough to dispute the agreement if one party feels jilted.
-That’s why some states outlaw the practice altogether.
+That’s why some states outlaw the practice altogether

 Dual Agency Legality Bottom Line